XIP-68 (Draft): Automated Fork Recovery

 XIP: Automated Fork Recovery

-This XIP is a work-in-progress.
-Previous discussion at Fork recovery design sketch · Issue #2062 · xmtp/libxmtp · GitHub
+The high-level approach in this XIP is unlikely to change, but some specifics are subject to revision.
+Discussion of previous iterations at Fork recovery design sketch · Issue #2062 · xmtp/libxmtp · GitHub

 Overview